bradford-hamilton/Ruby-On-Quails/guides/source/routing.md

 --------------------------------------------------------------------------------

-The Purpose of the Rails Router
+The Purpose of the Quails Router
 -------------------------------

-The Rails router recognizes URLs and dispatches them to a controller's action, or to a Rack application.
+The Quails router recognizes URLs and dispatches them to a controller's action, or to a Rack application.
 It can also generate paths and URLs, avoiding the need to hardcode strings in your views.

 ### Connecting URLs to Code

-When your Rails application receives an incoming request for:
+When your Quails application receives an incoming request for:

 ```
 GET /patients/17